Bangladesh Association for Social Advancement (BASA)

 Social/Cultural barriers to using traditional fuels and stoves:

 We have experienced a lot of social & cultural barriers while implementing these projects.
 People are habituated to old cultural norms.
-It is difficult to break certain practices.
-But BASA is working to make the user comfortable with the new technologies.
-Again BASA is creating a belief about the importance of clean technologies such as ICS & Bio gas.
+It is difficult to break certain practices, but BASA is working to make the user comfortable with the new technologies.
+Again BASA is creating a belief about the importance of clean technologies such as ICS & biogas.

 Market development for improved cooking technologies: